International Finance Corporation

 Private Equity Round in 2016

-Citla Energy is a Mexican independent exploration and production company headquartered in Mexico City, with additional offices in Houston.
-The company actively engages in the development of the Mexico oil and gas sector, focusing on acquiring and building a diverse portfolio of selected onshore and offshore assets.
-Citla operates both independently and in collaboration with other industry participants to enhance its exploration and production capabilities.
+Citla Energy is an independent exploration and production company based in Mexico City, Mexico, with additional offices in Houston.
+The company actively participates in the development of Mexico's oil and gas sector by acquiring and building a diverse portfolio of selected onshore and offshore assets.
+Citla Energy operates both independently and in collaboration with other industry participants, positioning itself as a significant player in the evolving energy market.

 BMR Energy